This was supposed to me “what is making me happy lately” but I forgot to post it in time.

 If you aren’t currently attempting to drive yourself insane trying to discern what is real from the limited actual stats and find possible grains of truth amid too early/misreading/ignoring of statistics and blaming/frothing political divisiveness and blame by the media and everyone who never cared about disease/hygiene/epidemiology/pandemics, listening to irrational coworkers quoting the above mentioned groups, wondering if

-I’myou are crazy, feeling how pathetic it is that you already apparently lived under quarantine, etc. . . . . you may enjoy some humor, from my favorite hilarious youtubers of course.
+I’myou are crazy, feeling how pathetic it is that you already apparently lived under Sheltering in Place, etc. . . . . you may enjoy some humor, from my favorite hilarious youtubers of course.
 Of course you might just need it after trying to figure out that “sentence” above.
 Anyway.

-Enneagram Types in Quarantine.
+Enneagram Types Under Sheltering in Place.
 Which are you?
 I’m (in this video) something of 1 and 5, if it was cholera, yeah I’d be my more usual 6 (or 6-5-7 blend, like most personality tests, I’m not sure).
 I’m more 6 regarding people at the moment.

 Lavendaire (I have trouble spelling Lavender, and that follows through to Lavendaire, I keep wanting to add a’s instead of e’s) is the first Youtuber to get me motivated to just plan my life.
 I think it was the end of 2018?
 She just has such a feminine, calm aesthetic and tone which I love while so many goal sort of people are more fast-paced, loud, masculine, bold, and just too fast and too much for this little snail right here.
 I guess I just felt that goals felt more attainable or appealing for my personality after seeing her videos, a gentle nudge in the right direction rather than a drill-sergeant.